Market & comparison education

 Section 1

-Criteria for to check when comparison tables shapes your app
+Criteria for Buyer criteria: comparison tables

 Section 2

-For "What to check when comparison tables shapes your app decision", the useful part starts before the app opens.
-During a jaw-comfort question that should stay away from medical advice, "What to check when comparison tables shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when comparison tables shapes your app decision" helps the reader treat a routine note as planning support, not proof before it asks for an install.
-Try the smallest version first for "What to check when comparison tables shapes your app decision": choose one focus area and keep the session under five minutes.
+For "Buyer criteria: comparison tables", the useful part starts before the app opens.
+During a jaw-comfort question that should stay away from medical advice, "Buyer criteria: comparison tables" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: comparison tables" helps the reader treat a routine note as planning support, not proof before it asks for an install.
+Try the smallest version first for "Buyer criteria: comparison tables": choose one focus area and keep the session under five minutes.
+Then ask whether privacy-minded progress review would reduce friction for "Buyer criteria: comparison tables" or simply add another thing to manage.
+Orena should feel.

 Section 3